Who are the Caithness Broch Project?

 Iain and Ken busy themselves with a series of innovative and exciting outreach events to promote and celebrate the brochs of Caithness.

-A structural inspection report of Ousdale Broch is conducted by Fairhurst after Caithness Broch Project report damage to Historic Environment Scotland, with the support of a HES grant.
+A structural inspection report of Ousdale Broch is conducted by Fairhurst Engineers after Caithness Broch Project report damage to Historic Environment Scotland, with the support of a HES grant.
 The report indicates that the broch could be saved…

 ‘Year of the Broch’ / Caithness Broch Festival